kunalj101/python_intro_hackathon/chapter1.md

 *** =instructions
 - The first line just adds 2 numbers (1 & 2).
-- Write a code in line 4, which adds number 3 and number 4 and assign it to a variable addition2
+- Write a line of code in line 4, which adds number 3 and number 4 and assigns it to a variable addition2